Reports: Customizing a Pivot Table

 Show missing values feature is used to display the in-between missing values in a Pivot.
-This can be applied on a Date or a Category column.
+This can be applied to a Date or a Category column.
 When creating a Pivot, if a particular data point does not have any value, then the Pivot would skip displaying that data.
 With this option, you can choose to display the record even if a point does not contain a value.

 Let us say that you are the manager of a team and would like to view your employee`s attendance details every week.
 In case an employee is not available for a particular day, his data will not be available for that day.
 Our database looks as shown below.

-Lets now create a pivot as shown in the below snapshot to view the number of employees present in the given week.
+Let's now create a pivot as shown in the below snapshot to view the number of employees present in the given week.
 To do that, drag and drop the Date and Employee Name column in the Rows shelf and Clock-in hours column in the Data shelf.

 This Pivot does not contain any record of the employees who were not available (absent).
-To view the name of the employees who were not available for a particular day, you can enable show missing value function for the Employee Name column.
+To view the name of the employees who were not available for a particular day, you can enable the show missing value function for the Employee Name column.

 In the settings tab that appears, Under the Show Missing Values section, click Choose Columns link next to For columns in the "Rows" shelf.
 You can choose the columns for which you wish to show the missing values.

 The Pivot that is generated now, will contain the data of the employees who were absent.